You’ve invested in high quality Flint & Flame knives which you love cooking with.

 Don’t use the wrong knife block.

 A traditional wooden knife block where the knife rests on the sharp edge can blunt the knife.
-Good knife blocks avoid this by storing the blade at a high angle, supporting the side of the blade or holding the blades in suspension so that the sharp edge doesn’t have to support the full weight of the knife.
-If you have a traditional knife block, simply store the knife upside down to avoid dulling the blade.
+Good knife blocks avoid this by storing the blade at a high angle, supporting the side of the blade or holding the blades in suspension so that the sharp edge doesn’t support the full weight of the knife.

 Don’t leave your dirty knives lying in the sink.

 Not only can this be dangerous for whoever washes the dishes, it’s also bad for your knives — the blade can get scratched, the tip can bend or break and corrosion can start if you leave them for a long time.